Sciss/Wolkenpumpe/README.md

 ## building

-Builds with sbt against Scala 2.13, 2.12.
+Builds with sbt against Scala 2.13, 2.12, Dotty.
 The last version to support Scala 2.11 was 2.34.0.

 ## linking

     "de.sciss" %% "wolkenpumpe" % v

-The current version `v` is `"3.2.0`.
+The current version `v` is `"3.3.0`.

 ## contributing